Use Cases.

 Supply Chain Visibility

 Supply chain visibility solutions provide visibility into the movement of raw materials, components, and finished goods from suppliers to manufacturers to the final buyer.
 Solutions are typically built on a centralized cloud-based platform that integrates data from multiple systems, including those those of partners.
-Technologies such as smart sensors, RFID, and digital ledger protocols can enable additional functionality.
+Technologies such as Smart Sensors, RFID, and digital ledger protocols can enable additional functionality.
 For example, digital ledger technology can keep logs of all transactions occurring on the network in a secure way, while providing supply chain partners with access to specific data.
-Visibility solutions can enhance the efficiency and transparency of supply chains, record the quantity and transfer of products as they change hands between supply chain nodes, track change orders and buy orders, process shipment notifications, manage trade documents and receipts, link physical products to bar codes, and share information about processing or manufacturing processes with suppliers, logistics providers, and customers.
+Visibility solutions can enhance the efficiency and transparency of supply chains, record the quantity and transfer of products as they change hands between supply chain nodes, track change orders and buy orders, process shipment notifications, manage trade documents and receipts, link physical products to Bar Codes, and share information about processing or manufacturing processes with suppliers, logistics providers, and customers.

 Tamper Detection